Predicting Phenotypes from Brain Connection Structure: Data Analysis

 While the current approach largely supported previous research linking creative cognition to structure and function within the default mode network, other regions were elucidated by this methodology that have not been previously described within structural neuroimaging studies of creative cognition; see \cite{10.3389/fnhum.2013.00330} for a review.
 For example, the preponderance and strength of findings within bilateral inferior frontal lobe, particularly pars opercularis, are relatively novel within the creativity neurosciences.
 One study of patients suffering from lesions to various brain regions found that lesions to the left inferior frontal gyrus (including pars opercularis and pars triangularis), were found to exhibit high originality scores on divergent thinking tasks \citep{Shamay-Tsoory-etal}, suggesting that this hub might be critical to modulation of creative generation.
 Given that the left inferior gyrus is critical to processing verbal information \citep{Gernsbacher-etal}, this region is also likely to be critical to performance across tasks that are dependent upon verbal output, upon which the vast majority of divergent thinking tasks depend.
 Support for this notion is found in a study that found regional gray matter volume within the left inferior frontal gyrus (BA 45 - pars opercularis) to be associated with verbal creativity on a divergent thinking task \citep{Zhu_Zhang_Qiu}.

-Given that pars opercularis was most often paired with other brain regions in predicting CCI, this methodology appears to have revealed a central ``hub'' from which creative cognition - particularly modulation of originality - might derive.
+Given that pars opercularis was most often paired with other brain regions in predicting CCI, the BaCon methodology has revealed a central ``hub'' from which creative cognition (particularly, modulation of originality) might derive.
 This potential hub has not been previously described in the creativity neuroscience literature, and warrants further research.